7/15/2021 - Construction is scheduled to begin the week of July 26th.

-The City of Port Angeles is currently developing safety improvements for the Lincoln Street (US 101) corridor from 1st Street to 8th Street.
+The City of Port Angeles is constructing safety improvements for the Lincoln Street (US 101) corridor from 1st Street to 8th Street.

 The Lincoln Street corridor is a key transportation route for the City of Port Angeles, and one of the City’s most active arterials.
-The City is currently in the final design phase for the Lincoln Street Safety Project.
-The focus of this proposed project is to improve traffic and pedestrian safety.
+The City is entering in the final phase for the Lincoln Street Safety Project.
+The focus of this project is to improve traffic and pedestrian safety.

 Thank you for the valuable comments and feedback that were received from property owners, business owners, and interested parties.